 Zoo Drive in Balboa Park • 619-234-3153

 One of the world’s most famous zoos, the San Diego Zoo offers hours of fascinating entertainment for people of all ages.
-Of the several thousand animals that live in the zoo, you’ll have an opportunity to see everything from Giant Pandas and Polar Bears to the Tasmanian Devil and African Wild Dogs—and so much more.
+Of the several thousand animals that live in the zoo, you’ll have an opportunity to see everything from Polar Bears to the Tasmanian Devil and African Wild Dogs—and so much more.
 The many hundreds of species include rare amphibians, birds, mammals, reptiles and insects that come from all over the world and are cared for in their natural habitats.
 As you walk through the lush pathways and thriving gardens that frame the zoo, keep in mind that much of the flora are exotic plants and vegetation.
 Spend an afternoon or the whole day and gain an understanding of the many beautiful animals that inhabit our world at this popular San Diego attraction.

 The San Diego Padres have been San Diego’s Major Baseball League Team since 1969.
 They have a large following of fans that include both San Diego residents and baseball enthusiasts around the country.
 Their stadium, PETCO Park, is known for its architecturally attractive design and for capturing the spirit and natural beauty of the city.
 PETCO park has many unique features about it, including the Park at the Park, which is a small sloping grass area behind the outfield where people can sit and watch the game for just a few dollars.
 When there are no games going on, the Park at the Park is free and open to everyone.